sebastian-montero/sebastian-montero.github.io/pages/music.rst

 =====
 Music
 =====
-Experiments with my Midi keyboard and drum machines
+Experiments with my Midi keyboard and drum machines.
+All the tracks are currently hosted in `Soundcloud <https://soundcloud.com/sebastianmxnt>`_.

 Slow vibes